Top 5 Fitness Trackers for Cycling Reviewed and Rated

 The workout app allows you to leave your phone behind when you are doing a workout.
 It will estimate your distance, calories burned and heart rate.
 If you have a playlist, you can cycle with just your Bluetooth headphones and your watch.

-For cardio workouts, such as cycling, the optical heart rate sensor is very accurate.
-This is in contrast to many other brands out there where you find a dropoff inaccuracy as the exercise becomes more intense.
-However, for activities such as weight lifting, cross training and rowing, the Apple watch is not that accurate.
+For cardio workouts, such as cycling, the optical heart rate sensor is nicely accurate.
+This is in contrast to many other brands out there where you find a drop-off inaccuracy as the exercise becomes more intense.
+However, for activities such as weight lifting, cross-training, and rowing, the Apple watch is not that accurate.
 However, the optical heart rate sensor is not the only way to monitor your heart rate data.
 You have two other options:

-- Pair a Bluetooth chest heart rate rate monitor to your watch
+Pair a Bluetooth chest heart rate monitor to your watch

 The activity app is clean, simple and easy to use.
-You get a daily calories burned goal plus and exercise goal.
+You get a regular daily-calories burned goal plus an exercise goal.
 You also get idle alerts and a silent alarm.
-All of your activity and workout data syncs to your Apple iphone.
+All of your activity and workout data syncs to your Apple iPhone.
 You can then review your data in detail.

-The Apple watch features most of the favorite sports apps.
+Apple Watch features most of the favorite sports apps.
 You can start and stop workouts on your wrist and then view your workout data.
 There are a lot of running and cycling apps available.
 You can also get health apps such as ‘My Fitness Pal’ and ‘Lose It’.

-From the watch face, you swipe down to view all of your iPhone’s notifications.
-Swiping up from the bottom will put you on the ‘glances’ screen.
-These are little cards with glanceable information, which come from the apps that you have installed on the watch.
+From the watch face, you swipe downwards to see notifications.
+Swiping upwards will prompt the ‘quick-glance’ screen.
+These are little cards with glanceable information, which comes from the apps that you have installed on the watch.
 It also gives you music controls for iTunes or Spotify or whatever music platform you use.